-As the State was notified of the 2022 award while the 2021 RHP Action Plan was under review it was decided that the best course of action is to use all RHP funds under one competition.
-The State will open the competition in January 2023.
+One competitive round has taken place.
+The State will open the next competition in August 2023.
 A Policy and Procedures Manual will be provided to applicants at an application workshop to be scheduled once HUD approves the plan.
 It will identify the application process and the applicable regulations and policies.